Amy M. Linsky MD, MSc

 Biography

-Amy Linsky, MD, MSc is an Assistant Professor of Medicine in General Internal Medicine at the Chobanian and Avedisian School of Medicine and a clinician-investigator in the Section of General Internal Medicine and at the Center for Healthcare Organization and Implementation Research (CHOIR) at VA Boston Healthcare System.
+Amy Linsky, MD, MSc is an Associate Professor of Medicine in General Internal Medicine at the Chobanian and Avedisian School of Medicine and a clinician-investigator in the Section of General Internal Medicine, the Center for Healthcare Organization and Implementation Research (CHOIR), and the Geriatric Research, Education, and Clinical Centers (GRECC) at VA Boston Healthcare System.

 She obtained her MD from the University of Medicine and Dentistry of New Jersey – Robert Wood Johnson Medical School (now Rutgers Medical School) and her Master of Science in Health Services Research from Boston University School of Public Health.
 She completed her Internal Medicine residency at the Hospital of the University of Pennsylvania and both her Preventive Medicine residency and General Internal Medicine Fellowship at Boston Medical Center.
 She is practicing internist in VA Primary Care.

 Dr. Linsky’s research interests focus on reducing low-value care.
 Specifically, she has conducted multiple studies related to deprescribing, an intentional, patient-centered approach to reducing overmedication and polypharmacy, that aims to improve patient safety and quality of care.
 Her work has also focused on medication reconciliation, patient-provider communication, patient engagement, and coordination of care.
+She also studies goals of care communication and decision-making for life sustaining treatments.
 Dr. Linsky has used a variety of methods to accomplish her work, including qualitative, survey development and analyses, large database studies, and interventions.
 Her work has been supported by multiple grants from VA Health Services Research and Development, including a Career Development Award.

 Education

-MD, University of Medicine and Dentistry of New Jersey, 2005
+MD, University of Medicine and Dentistry of New Jersey

-Public Health, MSc, Boston University School of Public Health, 2010
+Public Health, MSc, Boston University School of Public Health

 Publications